sarefo/sarefo.github.io/DuoNat/tools/Claude files/Claude DuoNat Whitepaper.md

 Indentation is four spaces.

+## Project structure

+### Main window
+The main window is presented to the user at startup.
+That's where they will be most of their time.

+### Help dialog
+The help dialog contains information about the most important functions of the game.

+### Info dialogs
+Each picture has its own info dialog.
+The user can access external information about the image, iNaturalist observation or taxon there.
+It's also planned to implement taxon-specific identification hints that can be accessed from there.

+### Enter taxa dialog
+The user can currently input two taxa, which will be used in a new session.
+Currently there's no server-side functionality, but when there is, those can also be stored for future use.
+Also, once taxon sets are implemented, the user will be able to input more than two taxa.
+Another idea is to only input one, and the app will create a taxon set from all the sister taxa at that level.

+### Select taxa dialog
+Currently this displays a list of all taxon pairs, locally saved in a JSON file.
+In future, this will be expanded, giving different ways to access taxon sets.

+### Phylogeny dialog
+The phylogeny graph shows how the two active taxa are connected taxonomically.
+It's also a way to link to the iNaturalist taxon pages of the taxa in its entire hierarchy.

 ## Architectural changes
 + you suggested some big changes in the past, and I'm willing to tackle them, if it helps me later to build a better app.
 + for example, you suggested using TypeScript for this kind of app.
 I don't know how feasible that is for me, a single not very smart or well-trained hobby programmer